Primordial Radio: Rebranding

-The Covid-19 pandemic slowed the ability for the business to operate their planned 2020 Long Road to Brewing Tour and Annual General Mayhem Events.
-The long awaited Annual General Mayhem 2020 would go on to be announced for the 18th September 2021.
+The COVID-19 pandemic slowed the ability for the business to operate their planned 2020 Long Road to Brewing Tour and Annual General Mayhem Events.
+The long awaited Annual General Mayhem 2020 would go on to be announced for 18 September 2021.

-On the 25th August 2021, a new website and branding material were launched during the video version of the Primordial Radio Podcast Episode 232.
+On 25 August 2021, a new website and branding material were launched during the video version of the Primordial Radio Podcast Episode 232.

 In 2021, two key partnerships were announced, firstly with Surprise You're Dead Music, as the on going tour booker for Primordial Radio.
 Their second partnership was announced with See Tickets, bring them onboard as their official ticket partner.
 Both of these partnerships culminated in the first announcement of the newly named Primordial General Mayhem '22 for 22–23 April 2022, with Friday and Saturday headliners Those Damn Crows and Dinosaur Pile-up respectively.
 Included on the bill are: As December Falls, Bob Vylan, Millie Manders and the Shutup, Seething Akira, Skarlett Riot and Ward XVI.